 There to help you every step of the way, from learning about the different electric cars currently available on the market to information about charging your car and the infrastructure, this handy resource ticks all the boxes on every aspect of switching to and living with an EV all without dressing it up as some rewardable lifestyle decision.

 Elsewhere, further improvements and largescale rolling out of infrastructure could go a long way to normalising EV ownership.
-The government is making the right moves by pledging £440m toward new homes coming with charging points as standard, with Chris Grayling assuming a lack of charging points is the major hurdle that’s holding EV uptake back.
+The government is making the right moves by investing money into wireless street charging and more as well as pledging £440m toward new homes coming with charging points with a lack of charging points cited as the major hurdle that’s holding EV uptake back.

 Do drivers want a design that stands out?